 IMPORTANT: Israel and Lebanon

 Lebanon and Israel are officially at war with each other.
-For Lebanon this means that anything relating to Israel is a big no no.
+For Lebanon, this means that anything relating to Israel is a big no-no.

 If you are Israeli, you are banned from ever entering Lebanon under their constitution!
 If you are linked to Israel in any way you are also likely to be banned from entering Lebanon.

-In addition, the Lebanese Immigration Authorities check all visitors’ names on arrival and exit against a database of those convicted or who are wanted for offences in Lebanon.
+In addition, the Lebanese Immigration Authorities check all visitors’ names on arrival and exit against a database of those convicted or who are wanted for offenses in Lebanon.
 If your name matches against an entry on this database you will be refused entry unless you can prove that the person in their database is not you.
-The official way recommended by the British Government to get around these “stop matches” is to have a copy of your birth certificate which clearly states your mother's maiden name.
+The official way recommended by the British Government to get around these “stop matches” is to have a copy of your birth certificate that clearly states your mother's maiden name.
 Simply put, apply for your tourist visa from your local Lebanese Embassy before booking your holiday instead of getting it on arrival.